WARNING: VERY LONG. And searchable.

 However, just because some of them are frauds, doesn’t mean the technology isn’t out there.
 But even the most reliable-looking sources describe how it works as a way to reflect heat energy before it enters the painted object, so I would personally classify this as one version of a RADIANT BARRIER, NOT AN INSULATION per se.

-There are also a lot of happy customers leaving reviews describing their houses feeling cooler and reporting energy savings in the summer, though these types of paints are almost exclusively white, and I am not sure how much those improvements were due to the reflective quality of the ceramic particles or micro bubbles, or how much was due to simply painting their roof white (itself highly reflective) instead of the much darker original color or exposed metal.
+There are also a lot of happy customers leaving reviews describing their houses feeling cooler and reporting energy savings in the summer, though these types of paints are almost exclusively white, and I am not sure how much those improvements were due to the reflective quality of the ceramic particles or micro bubbles, or how much was due to simply painting their roof white (itself highly reflective) instead of the much darker original color or exposed metal which would both absorb heat.
 There is a ton of undisputed research to the effect that if everyone painted their house roof white, it would result in gargantuan energy savings and reduce “heat island” effects in cities.

 The idea is enticing, however, I am unconvinced at this point.
 If you try it, I’d love to hear how it turns out.